MyUNiDAYS/is4-client/README.md

 # OIDC Client
-A Sample .NET Core Client using razor pages for use with Open ID Connect.
+A Sample .NET Core Client using razor pages for use with Open ID Connect (PKCE method).

 # Prerequisites